louisesykes198/the-crochet-files/README.md

 Custom validation for user-uploaded content and form inputs.

 ##### Deployment

+DEPLOYMENT
+Please refer to the DEPLOYMENT.md file for:

+Creating the database to be used in production Deploying to Heroku
+Setting up Cloudinary for hosting our static and media files

 Hosting: The backend is hosted on Heroku.
 Environment variables (e.g., SECRET_KEY, DATABASE_URL) are securely stored using Heroku’s config vars.

 Database Hosting: PostgreSQL is provided through Heroku’s add-ons.